CONNECT WITH me ON INSTAGRAM

 I use visitorscoverage.com to buy medical insurance that also covers COVID-19.
 For all other insurance (such as theft or loss of luggage) I use credit cards with free insurance.

-Unless you’re planning on doing something silly like walking through the less salubrious parts of town late at night wearing a Rolex and with a SLR hung around your neck, full medical insurance that covers COVID is all you need.
+Unless you’re planning on doing something silly like walking through the less salubrious parts of town late at night wearing a Rolex and with a SLR hung around your neck, travelers medical insurance is all you need in Argentina.

 **Note: if you are going to walk through a dodgy part of town wearing a Rolex late at night, you’ll absolutely need medical insurance.